Help us match you with local pros in your area

 Look for an HVAC company that employs qualified technicians who have the necessary licensure and training.
 HVAC contractors in all states need to obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
 This certification is mandatory for any individual who helps "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 An individual must pass an exam (the type of exam depends on what kind of equipment they intend to work with) to be certified by the EPA.
 All other licensing requirements are handled by the state.

-Normally, it's a good idea to have your HVAC system inspected in the spring and fall, as technicians tend to be less busy at these times.
-This also helps get your system ready for the summer and winter, when it likely sees the most use.
+Generally, it's smart to schedule inspections in the spring and fall, as these times tend to be less busy.
+This also helps get your system ready for the summer and winter, when it typically sees the most use.

-For a 2,000-square-foot home, try to purchase a furnace that's between 50,000 and 80,000 BTUs (British thermal units).
+For a 2,000-square-foot home, you should look for a furnace that's between 50,000 and 80,000 BTUs (British thermal units).

-For a 2,000-square-foot home, you'll also want an air conditioning unit with around 2.5 to 5 tons of capacity.
-In general, if your home is over 1,000 square feet, central air will be more effective than window air conditioning units.
+For a 2,000-square-foot home, you'll also want to look for an air conditioning unit with between 2.5 and 5 tons of capacity.
+Usually, if your home is larger than 1,000 square feet, central air will be more effective than window air conditioning units.

-There are a number of ways you can make your HVAC system more energy-efficient:
+There are several ways you can make your HVAC system more energy-efficient: